Printing Orienteering Maps

 Some useful guides to process printing of orienteering maps

-Some very useful guidelines for printing non-offset, spot colour maps are available on the Map Sport web site managed by Ken Dowling.
+Some very useful [but in some cases dated] guidelines for printing non-offset, colour maps are available on the Map Sport web site managed by Ken Dowling.
 The resources include:

 - A course planner’s guide to digital printing.